L-o-s-t/Lost-UB/README.md

 # Lost.ub
  An open sourced, free, safe to use discord user bot.
+ Please note: Although it works for the most part, I am currently not focused on maintaining it.
+I will work on it whenever I have the time for it.

 # Features
 ###### replace "\~>" with your prefix. by default prefix is set to "\~>"